MANDYTSANG007/Team-Profile-Generator/README.md

 ## Getting Started

 This application prompts the user for information about the team manager and then it gives options to add engineers or interns.
-When all team members have been added, this application generates a teamProfile.html.
+When all team members have been added, this application will generate a teamProfile.html.

 ## Built With